Thewbi/AndroidExamples2024/NavigationComponentsExample/README.md

 val result = loginRepository.login(username, password)
 ```

 The repsitory will answer with a result.
-The view model now modifies the MutableLiveData<LoginResult>() object.
+The view model now modifies it's own MutableLiveData<LoginResult>() object.
+It updates the MutableLiveData<LoginResult>() object with the information from the result.

 The view (= LoginFragment.kt) is registered as an observer to this mutable and will react to the changes made to the MutableLiveData<LoginResult>() object.
 See LoginFragment.kt